Smartsheet: Product history

 Smartsheet was developed by Smartsheet Inc, in 2005 and introduced to the public in 2006.
 According to the company's co-founder, Brent Frei, initial adoption was slow because the offering was too difficult to use.
 At the end of its first year, it had 10,000 users.
 The company began making changes to the SmartSheet in 2008, eventually cutting 60 percent of its features for the purpose of making it more user-friendly.
 Following the 2010 launch of the redesign, the adoption grew to 1 million users at 20,000 organizations by 2012.

 Integration with Office 365 and Microsoft Azure were added in 2014.
 In August of that year, version 2.0 of the Smartsheet iOS app was introduced.
 The spreadsheet-like user interface, which was part of the web service, was introduced to the iOS app in this version; the developers had not been able to build this feature in the mobile version before.
 In October 2014, the Account Map tool was introduced, which uses an algorithm to visualize the flow of work across groups of employees.

-In 2015, Smartsheet started introducing closer integrations with Microsoft Office products, following the changes Microsoft had made in their products to work better with third-party software.
+In 2015, Smartsheet started introducing closer integrations with Microsoft Office products, following the changes Microsoft had made in its products to work better with third-party software.
 In January 2015, Smartsheet added support for Azure Active Directory, Microsoft's cloud-based directory service that allowed users to log into products like Excel and Smartsheet with the same login.
 This allowed users to make changes to smartsheets directly from Microsoft Outlook.
 In 2016, Smartsheet introduced Sights, a configurable dashboard that shows metrics such as how a team is performing against key performance indicators.

 In November 2021, McLaren announced a partnership deal with Smartsheet as the team's official technology partner at the 2021 São Paulo Grand Prix.

 In 2022, Miro introduced an integration with Smartsheet.